iknowsomestuffabouttech/iknowsomestuffabouttech/README.md

 My dream is to study computer science at Imperial College London.

 I love learning new things and connecting with different people, so if you want to say hi, I'd be happy to chat!

-### I'm currently working on relearning the Python language.

 ![gif2](https://github.com/iknowsomestuffabouttech/iknowsomestuffabouttech/assets/139916756/7845b6cc-edce-42a4-b380-6ad8fbb340d0)